hisprofile/blenderstuff/Creations/Source Engine Blender Collection.md

 ## Installation Instructions
 To install an archive of the Source Engine Blender Collection, you must first allocate a folder for a game collection.
 Then, download `_resources.blend` and `blender_assets.cats.txt`. `_resources.blend` is required regardless of what you decide to download.
 It serves as a resource pack for the models and materials to reuse data from. `blender_assets.cats.txt` is required for Blender's asset library functionality, allowing you to add the allocated folder as an asset library.

 To download the actual content, download the `_materials` and `_models` folders.
+Download the `_actions` folder if you wish for animations.
 I don't recommend downloading the entirety of the maps at once, so just make a folder named `_maps` and download the maps you need or want when you need or want them.

 To add the archive as an asset library for Blender, head to `Edit > Preferences > File Paths > Asset Libraries` and add the archive folder.